benschw/benschw.github.io/_drafts/2015-12-10-microservices-in-php-with-fliglio.markdown

 on this class to handle providing basic CRUD functionality for todos with http verbs.

-By hinting the parameters to these methods with classes like `PathParam`, `GetParam`, and `Entity`, we can specify what parameters we need to perform an action.
+By hinting the parameters to these methods with classes like `PathParam`, `GetParam`, and `Entity`, we can specify what parameters we need to perform an action (and allow the framework to inject them rather than parsing the Request directly.)

 {% highlight php %}
 <?php